KevinWorkman/HappyCoding/tutorials/google-cloud/_posts/2019-04-28-translation.md

 This servlet contains a `doPost()` function that's triggered when a `POST` request is sent to the `/translate` URL.
 This function gets the `originalText` and `languageCode` parameters from the request, translates the text, and then outputs the translation as the response.

-We could trigger this from a form submission, but in this case we use the `fetch()` function to send the request from JavaScript.
+You could trigger this from a form submission, but this example uses the `fetch()` function to send the request from JavaScript.

 **index.html**